xbeat/Machine-Learning/README.md

 Large Language Models (LLMs) have revolutionized natural language processing.
 To evaluate their performance, we use benchmarks.
 This presentation explores various LLM benchmarks and demonstrates how to implement them using Python.

+## Optimizing Machine Learning with Hyperparameter Tuning

+Introduction to Hyperparameter Tuning

+Hyperparameter tuning is a critical process in machine learning that involves optimizing the configuration settings used to control the learning process.
+These parameters, unlike model parameters, cannot be learned directly from the data and must be set before training begins.
+Effective tuning can significantly impact model performance.

 ## Exploring Color Spaces in OpenCV with Python

 Introduction to Color Spaces in OpenCV